 - Core Sector Indicators.
-Since July 2009, the Bank has strengthened how it measures results by introducing the collection and aggregation of standardized data from projects supported by IDA in seven sectors – education, health, roads, water supply, micro and small and medium enterprise, urban development, and information and communication technology.
-Core sector indicators for additional sectors and themes are under discussion, and the scope of the exercise is being expanded to include the IBRD portfolio as well.
+Since July 2009, the Bank has strengthened how it measures results by introducing the standardized core sector indicators in 26 sectors and themes along with project beneficiaries and private capital mobilized—education; health; roads; water supply; micro and small and medium enterprise; access to urban services; information and communication technology; biodiversity; conflict prevention and post-conflict reconstruction; social inclusion; participation and civic engagement; social protection; irrigation and drainage; agriculture extension and research; thermal power generation; hydropower; other renewable energy; transmission and distribution of electricity; sanitation; wastewater collection and transportation; wastewater treatment and disposal; forestry; land administration and management; pollution management and environmental health; energy efficiency in heat and power; and oil and gas.
+Core sector indicators for additional sectors and themes are under discussion, and the scope of the exercise is being expanded to include the Recipient-executed Trust Funds as well.
 This newly aggregated information supplements the more-detailed project, country and sector results data previously available.
 To facilitate the capture of this key data, Bank systems have been updated to allow teams to add relevant core sector indicators to the project results frameworks.

 - IDA at Work and World Bank at Work.
 Quantitative data – enhanced by the Core Sector Indicators – is complemented by qualitative overviews at the country, sector, thematic and project levels.
 These qualitative reviews illustrate how IDA and IBRD are supporting government development programs that make a difference – whether the effort is bolstering governance to reduce poverty in Bangladesh, boosting agricultural competitiveness in Burkina Faso, equipping the judicial system to promote justice in Ethiopia, or bringing clean water to communities in Rwanda.

 - Results Measurement System: The International Development Association (the World Bank's fund for the world's poorest countries) tracks aggregated results.
 Its Results Measurement System (RMS) is designed to strengthen the focus of IDA's activities on development outcomes and keep donors aware of IDA's effectiveness.
-The system measures results on two levels: Aggregate country outcomes including: Growth and poverty reduction, Governance and investment climate, Infrastructure for development, Human development.
-IDA's "agency effectiveness."
+The system measures results on four levels: IDA countries’ progress, IDA-supported development results, IDA operational effectiveness, and IDA organizational effectiveness.

 - Implementation Completion Reports: When a project is completed and closed at the end of the loan disbursement period (a process that can take anywhere from 1-10 years) the World Bank and the borrower government document the results achieved; the problems encountered; the lessons learned; and the knowledge gained from carrying out the project.
 A World Bank operations team compiles this information and data in an Implementation Completion and Results Report, using input from the implementing government agency, co-financiers, and other partners/stakeholders.
 The report is independently evaluated by the Independent Evaluation Group (IEG), and is submitted to the Bank's Board of Executive Directors for information purposes.
 The knowledge gained from this results measurement process is intended to benefit similar projects in the future.

 To ensure lasting gains the World Bank Group helps partner countries to develop the capacity to build their own statistical, information and learning systems and design and implement effective programs.
-Financing and training is provided, for example—through the new, donor-supported Statistics for Results Facility—to upgrade government monitoring and evaluation systems and the skills.
+Financing and training is provided, for example—through the donor-supported Statistics for Results Facility—to upgrade government monitoring and evaluation systems and the skills.
 This support is not limited to agencies that implement Bank-supported projects but also includes offices responsible for national planning and budgets.
-By making available self-assessments tools—such as the Capacity Scan for Managing for Results—the Bank helps countries to decide how to strengthen their capacity to measure and monitor results and use the data to gauge program effectiveness.
-Important new efforts, including the country portfolio and results performance and monitoring system, are strengthening our ability to monitor and measure the size and quality of benefits flowing from World Bank Group support, and sustain achievements by building the capacity of partner countries through self-assessments in managing for development results.
+These important new efforts are strengthening our ability to monitor and measure the size and quality of benefits flowing from World Bank Group support, and sustain achievements by building the capacity of partner countries through self-assessments in managing for development results.

 Core Sector Indicators